ssnap03/bds/README.md

-# Descriptive Modeling and Clustering of Textual
+# Descriptive Modeling and Clustering of Textual Data